davidgasquez/handbook/content/teamwork.md

 * Don't focus on a particular solution to a problem, instead, describe the problem itself.
 Always provide the full context of what you’re trying to do when requesting help.
 * How to drive change: find people who agree on the problem, start small, experiment, scale, repeat.
 * [Brainstorm for questions first.
 Then find the answers.](https://getpocket.com/explore/item/better-brainstorming)
 * Every business has an equation that describes how it generates revenue.
 Write it down and decompose it to better understand the relationships.
+[Don't try to optimize that number or it'll be gamed](https://www.fast.ai/2019/09/24/metrics/).
+* Data can be valuable in helping us understand the world, test hypotheses, and move beyond gut instincts or hunches.
+Metrics can be useful when they are in their proper context and place.
 * Strive for constructive conflict.
 Get people to ask questions.
 Engage in passionate, unfiltered debate about what you need to do to succeed.
 * Encourage to fail.
 Failing is good if the team learn from it!
 * Encourage effectiveness.
 Find ways to free up your time.